josephbudd/cwt/README.md

 ### The key service

 The key service of the application allows the user to practice or test keying morse code at the selected key speed.

 That's all well and good for people who know how to key.

-#### The problem: I can't key
+But despite my attempts to teach myself years ago, I now realize that I only taught myself a bunch of crap that I now have to unlearn.

+So I am designing the key service to help me learn to key properly.

+#### Here is my premise

 The morse code key is like a musical instrument that can only play notes at one pitch.